 Metadata can often reveal more about a file than the actual data.
-John McAfee is famous for the antivirus company named after him, and for being the current presidential candidate for the Libertarian Party — but he still had to witness the brutal effects of ignoring your Metadata the hard way…
+A 2012 manhunt illustrates this point.
+The case concerned John McAfee, famous for the antivirus company named after him and for being the presidential candidate for the Libertarian Party in 2016.
+These credentials didn’t shield him from the brutal effects of ignoring your metadata…

 McAfee did keep in touch with a few journalists from Wired and Vice, though.
-Vice’s editor-in-chief, Rocco Castoro and Wired photographer, Robert King followed McAfee around for a few days, posting online updates like this one:
+Vice’s then-editor-in-chief, Rocco Castoro, and Wired photographer Robert King followed McAfee around for a few days, posting online updates like this one.

 As the metadata contained the GPS coordinates of every image that was taken, the authorities were led straight to McAfee.